rivvalue/voia-docs/VOÏA_Customizable_Implementation_Plan.md

 This document outlines the implementation plan for transforming the current hardcoded VOÏA conversational survey system into a fully customizable multi-tenant platform.
 The new system will maintain the existing trial/demo functionality while enabling enterprise customers to create industry-specific, branded conversational surveys.

+**STATUS: ✅ PHASE 2 COMPLETED (September 2025)**
+The hybrid business+campaign survey customization system has been successfully implemented and is production-ready.

 ## Current State Analysis

 ### Existing System